ADGEfficiency/forecast/readme.md

 The aim of this repo is to provide a set of tools and examples of time series forecasting for energy problems.

+Reusable tools exist in `forecast/forecast` - project specific code exists in `projects/project_name`.
+The structure of a project folder is flexible.

 ### data

 Tools for scraping publically available energy datasets and tools for cleaning & processing data for use in training models.